Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Simulation study

 To demonstrate the impact of seasonality, Fig. \ref{fig:agg_randomness} presents the aggregated randomness of the local community throughout all four seasons with the receding horizon starting at 9:00 on day 1.
-The 95\% confidence interval (CI) for the day ahead is constructed using two standard deviations (SDs) derived from the diagonal of the randomness covariance matrix.
-We observe in the figures that the distribution is tightened at the start of the receding horizon, reflecting the conditioning operation of the Gaussian processes.
+The 95\% confidence interval (CI) for the day ahead is constructed using two standard deviations (SDs) derived from the diagonal of the randomness covariance matrix aggregated from all end users.
+In addition to the time-of-day-dependent randomness explained above, we observe in the figures that the distribution is tightened at the start of the receding horizon, i.e., at 9:00, reflecting the conditioning operation of the Gaussian processes.
 This illustrates how the CBS operator can refine its expectations of future randomness based on previously observed randomness values.
-Moreover, it can be seen that the randomness measure is highest during winter mainly due to the increased consumption.
-Overall, the results show that as consumption increases, the unpredictability of consumption patterns also increases.
+Such a mechanism of dynamically updating expectations is consistent with real-world scenarios, where the accuracy of forecasts generally improves as they approach the actual time of occurrence \cite{probabilistic2021julian}.
+Lastly, it can be seen that the randomness measure is highest during winter mainly due to increased consumption.
+In general, the results show that as consumption increases, the unpredictability of consumption patterns also increases.